 Maine Concealed Carry: Federal Legislation vs Maine Gun Laws

 Like many southern, midwestern and southwestern states, open carry Maine laws are very liberal toward gun owners.
 Maine is unique in the fact that open or concealed carry, without a permit, is legal for those age 21 or older.
-Our criminal lawyers near me in southern Maine stand ready to defend any citizen facing federal firearms offenses or State of Maine gun charges.
+Our criminal defense lawyer near me in southern Maine stands ready to defend any citizen facing federal firearms offenses or State of Maine gun charges.